kolach/transactions/README.md

 curl -X POST -H "Content-Type: application/json" -d '{"user_id":"john", "amount":1,"origin":"desktop", "operation_type":"debit"}' $TRANSACTIONS_API
 ```

-You would need to define TRANSACTIONS_API endpoint as an environment variable or use real URL instead.
-Use the example above to create a few more transactions.
+You will need to define the TRANSACTIONS_API endpoint as an environment variable, or alternatively, use the actual URL directly.
+Utilize the example provided above to create a few more transactions.

-Now let's list transactions.
-To list transactions we need to make GET request and use a partition key (user_id) and sort key (ts) as a path parameters:
+Now, let's move on to listing transactions.
+To list transactions, we need to make a GET request and use a partition key (user_id) and a sort key (ts) as path parameters:

 ```shell
 $TRANSACTIONS_API/{user_id}/{ts}
 ```

-Timestamp is used as a prefix (begins_with filter).
-So to get all transactions that belong to `john` dated by 2024 year we need to send request:
+The timestamp is used as a prefix (using the 'begins_with' filter).
+Therefore, to retrieve all transactions belonging to john dated in the year 2024, we need to send the following request:

 ```shell